Nathan-Schwartz/dotfiles/README.md

 #### Vim

-Key features
+Features
-- fuzzy file search with CtrlP
+- Fuzzy file search with CtrlP (using ag)
+- Project search with Ack.vim (using ag)
-- browse directories with NERDTree
+- Browse directories with NERDTree
-- linting and selective autofix support with ALE
+- Linting and selective autofix support with ALE
-- Restore vim sessions with vim-obsession
+- Quick access to MRU files + sessions on startup with vim-startify
-- Solarized dark theme
+- Solarized theme w/ vim command to change light<->dark
-- Relatively light weight
+- Tmux panes and vim windows share key binding (vim-tmux navigator)
+- Simple snippet solution using :read
+- Some niceties like multiline f and t, visual j/k movement, smooth scroll, etc
+- I try to keep my config free of bloat and (generally) avoid breaking changes.

 Don't forget to generate helptags with `:Helptags`.

 #### Tmux

+Features
-Tmux and Tmate support for Mac and Linux.
+- Tmux and Tmate support for Mac and Linux

-Can resurrect tmux sessions after reboot.
+- Can resurrect tmux sessions

-Vim inspired key bindings.
+- Vim inspired key bindings

-Solarized dark theme to match vim.
+- Solarized dark theme to match vim

 #### Git

-Gitconfig strategy is borrowed from: [nicksp's dotfiles](https://github.com/nicksp/dotfiles).
+My approach to .gitconfig is borrowed from: [nicksp's dotfiles](https://github.com/nicksp/dotfiles).

 If the `~/.gitconfig.local` file exists, it will be automatically be included after the configurations from `~/.gitconfig`.
 This allows its content to overwrite or add to the existing git configurations.